Why is DNA so important? Put simply, DNA contains the instructions necessary for life.

 - thymine (T)

 The two strands of DNA form a 3-D structure called a double helix.
-When illustrated, it looks a little like a ladder that’s been twisted into a spiral in which the base pairs are the rungs and the sugar phosphate backbones are the legs.
+When illustrated, DNA looks like a spiral ladder in which the base pairs are the rungs, and the sugar-phosphate backbones are the legs.

 Additionally, it’s worth noting that the DNA in the nucleus of eukaryotic cells is linear, meaning that the ends of each strand are free.
 In a prokaryotic cell, the DNA forms a circular structure.

 DNA contains the instructions that are necessary for an organism to grow, develop, and reproduce.
 These instructions exist within the sequence of nucleotide base pairs.